 Today, a company can reduce the total cost of ownership of active tracking solutions down to US$20 per shipment, maybe even below US$10 for closed-loop shipments.

 If you want your own active tracking solution, all you need is to get the trackers.
 The effort is minimal; with just a few hundred dollars you will have your own tracking solution.
 Compare this with costs for RFID or Bluetooth: you need at minimum several tens of thousands of dollars just to start to test out your market.

 With Kizy, you need to invest in hardware but you do not need to invest in any kind of infrastructure.
 It just works.
 For example, with Bluetooth, you need to equip your space with Bluetooth sensors.
 With Kizy, you just need a tracker to run your tests and you will get immediate results.
 The Kizy advantage: it allows users to set up a tracking solution very quickly and independently of any transportation partner or distribution center, or the environment you are working in.
 It works where other systems don’t work.
 You can quickly test your markets with this technology.
 If you have customers with a need to track, they don’t need to build up the whole active tracking infrastructure – you can basically start immediately.

 In terms of costs and efficiencies, one example is Asendia.
 Asendia faced losing a customer because the customer was complaining that shipments were always late.
 Thanks to Kizy, Asendia could prove that the problem was not in the arrival of the shipments but that they were taken over too late.
 As Asendia was able to show that the issue was not on Asendia’s side but on the customer’s side, it was able to retain the customer.

-See Bertrand Späth, co-founder and head of sales and business development at Kizy Tracking, at 10 am on Tuesday, October 1, in Room 3.
+Intrigued by the interview?
+Watch Bertrand Späth, the co-founder and head of sales and business development at Kizy Tracking, 10 am on Tuesday (October 1) in Room 3 at the Parcel + Post EXPO as a conference speaker.
 The full conference schedule can be found here.